Iron Deficiency and Fertility

 - Optimal State: above 50 ng per mL

 When it comes to ferritin and fertility, we want to aim for 50 ng per mL and over.
-Although 50 ng per mL still technically falls into the “suboptimal” state, in menstruating women this should be enough to become and remain pregnant!
+Although 50 ng per mL still technically falls into the “suboptimal” state, menstruating women lose blood every cycle (and hence lose iron every cycle depending on how heavy the bleeding is) which sometimes makes it very difficult to attain levels above 60.
+Often a level of 50 ng/ml should be enough to become and remain pregnant!

 Overcoming Iron Deficiency and Fertility